simplyCoders/dockerql/README.md

 * Paranmeters:

-{name} is an arbitrary name you choose to represent the registry.
+{registryName} is an arbitrary name you choose to represent the registry.
 The name must be unique in the config file.
-{namespcae} is sometime called "organization", either the user name, or a name of one of the organizations in dockerhub the user is a memeber of.
+{namespcae} optional parameter.
+It is sometime called "organization", either the user name, or a name of one of the organizations in dockerhub the user is a memeber of.

 ### Config file for Google Container Registry (GCR)